Take a 1-min quiz to get a Personal Meal Plan Male Female

 9. Serve and enjoy.

-This heart helper smoothie is a great option for breakfast or snacks.
-Like any other smoothie, it is extremely easy to make.
-It is filled with health-boosting nutrients like vitamin C, potassium, manganese, folate, and others.
-One serving of this smoothie provides (7):
+This heart-helper smoothie is a great option for breakfast or snacks.
+As with any other smoothie, it’s incredibly easy to make.
+It’s filled with health-boosting nutrients such as vitamin C, potassium, manganese, folate, and others.
+One serving of this smoothie provides (8):

 Calories: 88; Carbs: 19 g; Fats: 0 g; Protein: 2 g